Spring 1987 West Bank unrest: Effects on Israeli settlers

 Dan Fisher of the Los Angeles Times stated that the unrest "reopened a debate in Israel over vigilante activity," saying that settlers were increasingly "taking the law into their own hands to protest what they call inadequate army protection" while noting that "Palestinians face tough and immediate punishment for disturbing order, while law-breaking Jewish settlers get off lightly if they are punished at all."
 Fisher further noted that the Israeli military claimed not to have the legal power to arreset Israeli citizens, including settlers, but did have the power to arrest Palestinians in the West Bank, who were subject to Israeli military law.
 Ian Black of The Guardian wrote that "it has long been clear that Israel's security can never be total and that force alone is not enough to maintain control over 1.4 million Arabs," saying that while lone wolf attacks like the one that killed Moses were extremely difficult to prevent, the Israeli military was "hard pressed to cope with the far more widespread phenomena of demonstrations, stone-throwing, and tire-burning that have become the national pastimes of a whole generation of young Palestinians."
 Black also wrote that "settler vigilantism and revenge" was just as much a problem for the Israeli government, warning that there was "a real threat of a civil war should an Israeli government ever prove able or willing to make territorial concessions in exchange for peace.
 And the settlers, like everyone else, serve in the army in what they call Judea and Samaria, which means that often the cat is guarding the cream."

-In her 1994 book Identity Politics and Women: Cultural Reassertions and Feminisms in International Perspective, scholar Valentine Moghadam wrote that, for settler extremists, Moses' death was "more than another Israeli attacked by Palestinians, for a family had been attacked and the primary caregiver was killed.
+In her 1994 book Identity Politics and Women: Cultural Reassertions and Feminisms in International Perspective, scholar Valentine Moghadam wrote that, for settler extremists, Moses's death was "more than another Israeli attacked by Palestinians, for a family had been attacked and the primary caregiver was killed.
 In the Gush Emunim worldview, with its politicisation of family life, the public-private distinction is less relevant and an assault on a mother required a strong vigilante response.
 Woman's domestic role became a ritualised public one for she was the mistress of the home, and those institutions most closely associated with the home such as education.
 By keeping Kashrut and the Sabbath she was the carried of the morality that makes public communal life possible.
 The Weiss-led rampage through Qalqilya was an attempt to protect the family, and by extension, the nation."